semaphoreci/semaphore/docs/docs/using-semaphore/languages/go.md

 import VideoTutorial from '@site/src/components/VideoTutorial';
 import Steps from '@site/src/components/Steps';

+This guide will help build Go projects on Semaphore.

 ## Overview

 The Go toolchain is pre-installed in Linux machines.
 You can switch the active compiler using [sem-version](../../reference/toolbox#sem-version).